 L&D in Today’s Organizations

-Create High Levels of Relevance & Meaning
+Create High Levels of Relevance and Meaning

 The Bottom Line